Audacium/audacium/CONTRIBUTING.md

 ## Supporting Users

-* Best done on the Audacity forum.
+* Best done on the Audacium forum.